 As long as medical care is efficient it doesn’t matter where you are getting an abortion done.

 - Sometimes women in India are forced to go through abortion after illegal determination of the sex of the foetus.
 What is your opinion on this?

 It is unlawful and people who do it must be jailed.
-It’s hardcore patriarchy that enables this, apart from obvious loopholes in our medico legal system.
-Since both determination of sex of the foetus and infanticide are crimes, there’s no doubt that all parties involved must be taken to task.
+It’s hardcore patriarchy that enables this, apart from obvious loopholes in our medico-legal system.
+Since both determinations of the sex of the foetus and infanticide are crimes, there’s no doubt that all parties involved must be taken to task.
 But more important than this is to understand and change the mindset that enables such acts.

 On the abortion procedure

 A medical abortion, also known as medication abortion, is a type of non-surgical abortion in which medication is used to bring about abortion.
 An oral preparation for medical abortion is commonly referred to as an abortion pill.
 The abortion pill is the common name for using two different medicines to end a pregnancy: mifepristone and misoprostol.

 First, you take a pill called mifepristone.
 Pregnancy needs a hormone called progesterone to grow normally.
 Mifepristone blocks your body’s own progesterone, stopping the pregnancy from growing.

 Then you take the second medicine, misoprostol, either right away or up to 48 hours later.
 This medicine causes cramping and bleeding to empty your uterus.
 It’s kind of like having a really heavy, crampy period, and the process is very similar to an early miscarriage.